 - clarifying when the APVMA can use information provided by another party to support the registration of a proposed chemical product

 - allowing for certain approvals to be dealt with simultaneously as part of an application for registration.

 Public consultation on these changes was conducted from 12 December 2018 to 20 February 2019.

-We have continued to consult with stakeholders on potential agvet chemical reforms.
+In addition to these measures, we have consulted with stakeholders on other potential agvet chemical reforms.
 Arising from this, the government has prepared two Bills for the parliament’s consideration: